 If you are self-employed, you may have to work irregular hours.

-They also offer a Higher National Diploma (HND) course in Stringed Instrument Making and Repair.
-For entry you need NQ Stringed Musical Instrument Making and Repair or other relevant national qualifications at (SCQF Level 6).
+They also offer an HND course in Stringed Instrument Making and Repair (SCQF Level 8).
+For entry you need NQ Stringed Instrument Making or other relevant national qualifications at (SCQF Level 6).

 Some employers may offer apprenticeships with part time study.